 Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

-It's unsurprisingly similar to a greek salad, as both Mediterranean countries heavily rely on fresh tomatoes, cucumber, onion, and herbs for their summer meals.
+It’s unsurprisingly similar to a Greek salad, as both Mediterranean countries rely heavily on fresh tomatoes, cucumber, onion, and herbs for summer meals.

 Check out our Italian Panzanella salad recipe